You may have heard the phrase nature positive knocking about, but it’s not just a trend, it’s here to stay.

 How Do Carbon Credits Support a Nature Positive Approach?

-Not all carbon credits are created equal.
+But not all carbon credits are created equal.

-For example, planting native trees as part of a carbon farming project doesn’t just reduce CO2—it also creates wildlife habitats and improves soil quality.
+For example, planting native trees as part of a carbon farming project doesn’t just reduce CO2, it also creates wildlife habitats and improves soil quality.

 The Natural Capital Market